Lab 6: Sampling distributions and the Central Limit Theorem

 Deciding when a distribution should be approximately normal

-3. One hundred CEOs report their annual salaries, and these salaries are plotted in a histogram.
+7. One thousand randomly chosen people report their annual salaries, and these salaries are plotted in a histogram.